DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 MPK2: xpub78e...
 MPK3: xpub87t...
 ```
-In `information package A` add the master public key from cosigner 3:
+In `information package A` add the master public key from cosigner 3 This is like backup for the backup but should still be treated with care.
+It's easy to miss a character if typing it by hand, consider printing it on a printer, if you own one, and attahing it to the note.
+Oterhwise double check what you orint:

-`MPK1: xpub668...`
+`MPK3: xpub668...`

 In `information package C` add the master public key from cosigner 2: